History of the Dutch Oven

 - butter or margarine

 Grease your Dutch oven and add a pie crust or two.
-Put in a layer of sliced peaches then sprinkle with brown sugar and cinnamon and add plenty of butter.
+Put in a layer of sliced peaches, sprinkle with brown sugar and cinnamon, and add plenty of butter.
 Add another pie crust and repeat until you are out of peaches and pie crusts.
 You can add the dried fruit to the peaches if you like.
 Add the last pie crust.
-Takes about 3 hours and not much fire under the oven.
+Takes about 3 hours, and not much fire under the oven.

 Dutch Oven Biscuits

 - 1/4 cup lard or shortening

 - 1/2 cup warm water

 - 1/2 cup dry milk powder

 - 1 Tb plus 1 tsp baking powder